fastly/compute-js-opentelemetry/examples/otel-http-proxy/README.md

 is a performant, ideal method for doing this.

-Because Fastly named log providers do not currently have direct integration with the OTLP format, this collector proxy can be set up as a log provider that sends data over HTTPS.
+Because Fastly named log providers do not currently have direct integration with the OTLP format, this collector proxy can be set up as the receiver for a log provider that sends data over HTTPS.
 This proxy will, in turn, send those traces to a configured OpenTelemetry collector.

 As an HTTPS log provider, this application simply separates these entries at newlines, and, treating each entry as a OTLP JSON-encoded trace, sends them to the OpenTelemetry Collector.